 What is a Furnace?

-A furnace is a heating appliance designed to be the main heat source of a home or commercial building.
+A wall furnace or floor furnace is a heating appliance designed to be the main heat source of a home or commercial building.
 Unlike zone heaters that only heat a room or section of the home, furnaces heat the entire home.
 Gas furnaces heat air by igniting the gas and then distribute the heated air through an HVAC system.

 Since both natural gas and propane units hook up to gas lines, the furnaces do not need to store the fuel like a wood stove.